The Entrance to Disney's Animal Kingdom

 7. Finding Nemo – The Big Blue & Beyond

 Finding Nemo – The Big Blue & Beyond is a musical stage show based on the popular Pixar movie.
 It features puppeteers on stage playing the characters we all know and love like Marlin, Dory and Nemo.
 It follows a condensed version of the movie with songs and effects to help bring the undersea world to life.
 It’s a good chance to get out of the hot Florida sun for 40 minutes and take a break from all the walking!
-The songs are all written specifically for the show so you won’t know them but the story, although condensed, is recognisable.
+The songs are all written specifically for the show so you won’t know them but the story is recognisable.
 Some of the ways they’ve brought the characters to life on stage are fantastic.
 It’s definitely worth a watch so make sure you fit Finding Nemo – The Big Blue & Beyond into your day at Disney’s Animal Kingdom.

 6. Festival of The Lion King